 Be safe on public networks.
 These days, many websites use secure data transfer, making public Wi-Fi safer than it used to be.
 Look for the lock in your browser address bar to make sure the site you’re on uses encryption – especially if you’re sharing any personal data, including your login details.
 If you’re working outside of the home or using an untrusted network, it’s still a good idea to use a virtual private network (VPN) or a personal hotspot to protect against any network vulnerabilities.

 We’ve looked at various steps you can take to help keep company data safe.
 But there are also things to consider when it comes to the data itself.

 Avoid downloading information.
 As far as possible, don’t download any important, sensitive, or confidential information, especially if it’s about your customers.
 Regularly check what data you’re storing locally and permanently delete anything that isn’t needed.
 Where possible, work using secure cloud applications where access can be properly controlled and monitored.
 And working in the cloud means you never have to worry about backing up your data.

 Use the right tools.
 If you need to share confidential information, make sure you use a secure method.
 With 1Password Business, companies can share passwords and other important information securely while working remote.
 Every employee that uses 1Password Business also receives access to 1Password Families, so sensitive information shared at home is done so as safely as possible.

 Use technical support.
 If you’re not sure about any of these steps, don’t suffer in silence.
 Contact your work IT department or technical support team.
 They should be able to help.

 Create a remote working handbook.
-Done right, remote working can be a productive and rewarding experience for everyone.
+Done right, remote or hybrid working can be a productive and rewarding experience for everyone.
 You can help set your team up for success by creating a remote working handbook.